chrisco/playbook/index.md

 3. Sketch out a loose application content architecture and structure before prototyping.
 4. We begin prototyping.
 Typically using [Middleman](http://middlemanapp.com/) along with Riggings to allow rapid development.
 The first stage here is very blocky outlines of key pages and functionality, thinking at a high level.
 We scaffold the entire application as quickly as possible, throwing up placeholder pages and content.

-Clients provide feedback as we develop, using [BugHerd](http://bugherd.com/) commenting directly on the prototypes.
-Feedback is pulled into a Kanban taskboard and assigned to our team appropriately.
-A post-commit hook inside the git repo automatically marks these feature requests as complete once code is pushed to resolve them.
+*Clients provide feedback as we develop, using [BugHerd](http://bugherd.com/) commenting directly on the prototypes.
+Feedback is pulled into a Kanban taskboard and assigned to our team accordingly.
+A post-commit hook inside the git repo automatically marks these feature requests as complete once code is pushed to resolve them.*

-Since all designers on the project are previewing the site with BugHerd running on their local environment too, this allows us to spot UX issues very quickly.
-Often, another member of the team will flag up a small issue they spot while working on some unrelated functionality, and it’ll be fixed very quickly.
+*Since all designers on the project are previewing the site with BugHerd running on their local environment too, this allows us to spot UX issues very quickly.
+Often, another member of the team will flag up a small issue they spot while working on some unrelated functionality, and it’ll be fixed very quickly.*

-1. Once we’ve completed a first run-through, we iterate once again, digging deeper this time.
+5. Once we’ve completed a first run-through, we iterate once again, digging deeper this time.
 Again, all changes are deployed to our staging server immediately and clients will frequently comment.
-2. Daily calls with the client, where we review progress, talk the product owner through UX decisions, and discuss business implications of decisions.
+6. We'll hold daily calls with the client, where we review progress, talk the product owner through UX decisions, and discuss the business implications of key decisions.

-At this point, we’ve still not added any real visual design - we’re still working with unstyled [Foundation](http://foundation.zurb.com/) or [Bootstrap](http://getbootstrap.com/) HTML/CSS/JS.
-We like to do this initially until we’ve covered the big decisions, rather than prematurely getting too deep into UI design.
+*At this point, we’ve still not added any real visual design--we’re still working with unstyled [Foundation](http://foundation.zurb.com/) or [Bootstrap](http://getbootstrap.com/) HTML/CSS/JS.
+We like to do this initially until we’ve covered the biggest design decisions, rather than prematurely getting too deep into UI design.*

-It’s important to emphasise this to the client--they won’t see any of their own branding appearing until we’re well into the process.
-Not seeing distracting visuals too soon encourages them to focus on UX and functionality, not stylistic decisions.
+*It’s important to emphasise this to the client--they won’t see any of their own branding appearing until we’re well into the process.
+Not seeing distracting visuals too soon encourages them to focus on UX and functionality, not stylistic decisions.*

-1. We’ll then aim to build out a [pattern library](http://demo.pattern-lab.info/?p=all) for the application.
+7. We’ll then aim to build out a [pattern library](http://demo.pattern-lab.info/?p=all) for the application.
 This is again dependent on the time we have available.
-2. These general styles then get layered onto the app, fleshing out the design further and raising further questions to discuss with the client.
+8. These general styles then get layered onto the app, fleshing out the design further and raising further questions to discuss with the client.
-3. Repeat and iterate as far as is possible with the sprint time available!
+9. We'll repeat and iterate as far as is possible with the sprint time available!

 ### Some technical notes